Polyethylene Glycol 3350

 Keep out of the reach of children and pets.

--Take the medicine to a medicine take-back program.
+-Take the medication to a medication take-back program.
 Check with your pharmacy or law enforcement to find a location.

--If you cannot return the medicine, check the label or package insert to see if the medicine should be thrown out in the garbage or flushed down the toilet.
-If you are not sure, ask your health care provider.
-If it is safe to put it in the trash, pour the medicine out of the container.
-Mix the medicine with cat litter, dirt, coffee grounds, or other unwanted substance.
+-If you cannot return the medication, check the label or package insert to see if the medication should be thrown out in the garbage or flushed down the toilet.
+If you are not sure, ask your care team.
+If it is safe to put it in the trash, pour the medication out of the container.
+Mix the medication with cat litter, dirt, coffee grounds, or other unwanted substance.
 Seal the mixture in a bag or container.
 Put it in the trash.